Tigray war: Alleged Somali involvement

-There have been multiple unconfirmed reports of Somali troops being sent from a secret training base in Eritrea run by the National Intelligence and Security Agency to fight against the newly formed TDF.
-The first of these reports came in January 2021 from unverified social media accounts.
+Since 2019, Eritrea has been helping the reestablishment of the Somali National Army.
+There have been unconfirmed reports of Somali troops being sent from a secret training base in Eritrea run by the National Intelligence and Security Agency to fight against the newly formed TDF, though DW News was unable to find evidence of a link between the Somali army and the fighting in Tigray.
+The first allegations came in January 2021 from unverified social media accounts.
 The same month, Somalia's information minister, Osman Abukar Dubbe, confirmed Somali soldiers were training in Eritrea, but denied any of these troops had been sent to Tigray.
-According to the Voice of America, several sources with direct knowledge of the program, including three Somali officials and a foreign diplomat, confirmed to them that Somali troops have been training in neighbouring Eritrea.
-In January 2022, The Globe and Mail reported evidence of Somali troops were involved and they had committed atrocities in Tigray.
-The report noted that before the war began, Somali forces under the leadership of the Eritrean Army had been stationed in trenches along the border.

-A small group of parents also protested in Mogadishu about what they said was the government's mismanagement of the issue.
-They demanded information on their loved ones who they say they haven't seen in a year.
+A small group of parents protested in Mogadishu to demand information on their loved ones who they say they haven't seen in a year.
 The head of Somalia's parliamentary committee on foreign affairs asked the Somali president to investigate claims by family members that their sons had gone off to fight in Ethiopia and are now missing.
-On 19 January 2021, the Somali government denied the claim that Somali troops had trained in Eritrea and then deployed in the Tigray Region of Ethiopia.
+In January 2021, the former deputy chief of the Somali National Intelligence and Security Agency, Abdilsalan Guld, claimed based on sources in the Ethiopian military that Somali troops were sent to Tigray.
+Guld stated that the soldiers, aged from 20 to 30 years old, were secretly taken from Mogadishu and sent to Asmara for military training and that 370 had been killed.
+Garowe Online reported it could not verify the claims.
+On 19 January 2021, the Somali government denied the claim that Somali troops had fought in Tigray Region of Ethiopia.

-Former head of the Somali National Intelligence and Security Agency, Abdilsalan Guld, claimed that Somali troops were sent to Tigray.
-Guld stated that the soldiers, aged from 20 to 30 years old, were secretly taken from Mogadishu and sent to Asmara for military training.
-Guld stated that 370 of the Somali troops trained by Eritrea were killed in Tigray, and hundreds of others were wounded.
+An article in The Globe and Mail published in January 2022 claimed Somali troops were involved and they had committed atrocities in Tigray.
+It was alleged that before the war began, Somali forces under the leadership of the Eritrean Army had been stationed in trenches along the border.
+In December 2022, Somali National Army troops began returning from Eritrea back to Somalia.
+Voice of America reported that it was not able to find any evidence that the soldiers had been ever deployed to Tigray.
+Various sources have vindicated the Somali governments position that no evidence exists of SNA involvement.
+In January 2023, the National Security Advisor reiterated that Somali troops training in Eritrea had never participated in the Tigray war and observed that all troops had returned to Somalia.

-War crimes and human rights violations
+Casualties and human rights violations

-All sides in the conflict have been accused of violating international human rights law, with evidence of unlawful killings, torture and sexual violence being committed.
-As of late 2022, the combined impact of wartime violence, famine and a lack of medical access had killed an estimated 385,000-600,000 people, with other reported estimates reaching numbers as high as 700,000-800,000 killed.
+As of May 2023, the combined impact of wartime violence, famine and a lack of medical access had killed an estimated 162,000–378,000 people, with other reported estimates reaching numbers as high as 600,000 killed.
+All sides in the conflict have been accused of committing war crimes and violating international human rights law, with evidence of unlawful killings, torture and sexual violence being widely reported.